ratt-ru/CubiCal/docs/installation.rst

 This should change the command line prompt to be consistent with the virtualenv name.

-It is usually necessary to update pip, setuptools and wheel inside the environment:
+It is necessary to update pip, setuptools and wheel inside the environment:

 .. code:: bash